 The following EAPOL-Key frames are used to implement the three different exchanges:

 4-way handshake message 1 is an EAPOL-Key frame with the Key Type subfield equal to 1.
 Use of the Key Data field to indicate a PMKID when a cached PMKSA is being used in this key derivation is defined in 12.6.10.3 (Cached PMKSAs and RSNA key management).
 When a cached PMKSA is not being used, inclusion of the PMKID (if derived) is optional.
-The Key Data field need not be encrypted.
+The Key Data field is not encrypted.

 4-way handshake message 2 is an EAPOL-Key frame with the Key Type subfield equal to 1.
-The Key Data field shall contain an RSNE, may contain an RSNXE, and need not be encrypted.
+The Key Data field shall contain an RSNE, may contain an RSNXE, and is not encrypted.

 CID 590